 You will have an experienced professional guide you through a complicated system, help get you the best medical care, and obtain the maximum compensation possible.

-Mr. Berenson has specialized in car and truck wreck cases for 42 years and has successfully handled thousands of claims.
+Mr. Berenson is a seasoned car accident attorney, and he has specialized in car and truck wreck cases for 42 years, successfully handling thousands of claims.

 For example, a commercial truck driver admitted after a collision that he had been reaching to the floor to pick up a soft drink just before he rear-ended the small car in front of him.
 This caused permanent damage to the passenger.
 However, he later denied saying that and his insurance company dug in.
 Mr. Berenson filed a lawsuit.
 The driver finally admitted that the wreck was his fault after Mr. Berenson reached down, pretended to take his hand off the mock steering wheel, and knocked over a soft drink he placed on the table when he was taking the driver’s deposition.
 Mr. Berenson forced his insurance to pay $5.5 million to his clients.